Jbleezy/BO2-Reimagined/README.md

 * 1 afterlife max in solo
 * Entering afterlife no longer takes 2 additional seconds if the player had Electric Cherry
 * Spawn facing towards the afterlife player model when entering afterlife
+* Doors can no longer be purchased when entering afterlife
 * Afterlife player model has collision
 * Key no longer shows on HUD
 * Plane parts are shared in coop